medic/medic-docs/configuration/forms.md

 ```

 If you've done your configuration correctly, all you should see when you click on the submitted report from the Reports tab is the `child_doc` field with an `_id` that corresponds to the first doc that was created.
 The other docs will have a link to the report that created them but the report will not link directly to them.
 Again, you could look for that `_id` on the People tab or in the DB itself to confirm that the resulting docs look correct.

+### Uploading binary attachments

+Forms can include arbitrary binary data which is submitted and included in the doc as an attachment.
+If this is an image type it'll then be displayed inline in the report UI.

+To mark an element as having binary data add an extra column in the XLSForm called `instance::type` and specify `binary` in the element's row.

 ### Custom xpath functions